coady/multimethod/README.md

 * `tuple[...]` - all args are checked
 * `Iterable[...]` - the first arg is checked

-Naturally checking subscripts is slower, but the implementation is optimized, cached, and bypassed if no subscripts are in use in the multimethod.
+Naturally checking subscripts is slower, but the implementation is optimized, cached, and bypassed if no subscripts are in use in the parameter.

 Dispatch resolution details:
 * If an exact match isn't registered, the next closest method is called (and cached).